gana1984/ietools/README.md

 There are two main modules and one utility module developed for now.
 Minimal testing has been performed.
 So, if anyone notices issues, please add Issues, and we will address it.

-The main modules in the current version are:
+The main modules in this version are:
  - EnggEcon - Engineering Economy Module
  - Decision - Decision making under uncertainty module